ergodiclife/ml_fa/WRDS/README.md

 1. Numpy
 2. Pandas
 3. Psycopg2
-4. WRDS - 	Github repo can be found [here](https://github.com/wharton/wrds)
+4. WRDS - 	Github repo can be found [here](https://github.com/wharton/wrds).
 			WRDS requires Pandas and Psycopg2.
-Details of Psycopg2 are given on the link above.
+Details of Psycopg2 are given on the linked page.

 ## Additional Requirements
 1. WRDS account credentials

 ## Usage
 1. build_data_config.ini

 	N = Number of securities sorted by market cap

 	Exclude GICS Codes - GICS industry codes to be removed for analysis

-	No need to edit gvkey_config.ini
+	*No need to edit gvkey_config.ini*

 2. Run build_data.py

 	Provide username and password for WRDS account.
 The prompt will ask for username and password everytime build_data.py is run.

 	Not required but if you want to automate it, username and password can be saved in the postgresql config file.
 Details are [here](https://www.postgresql.org/docs/9.3/static/libpq-pgpass.html)